nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 3. Open the command terminal and navigate to the folder where you downloaded `mealcompanion.jar` using `cd <file_path>` commands as necessary.
 4. Ensure the terminal is within the correct folder.
-5. Use the command `java -jar mealcompanion.jar` to launch Meal Companion.
+5. Use the command:
+     `java -jar mealcompanion.jar`

+   to launch Meal Companion.
+You may refer to Fig. 2 for an example.
 > **Tip**
 > If you are new to using the Command Line Interface, you may refer to the [Command Line Interface Guide](#command-line-interface-guide) in the [Appendix](#appendix) for further assistance.

-7. When you are finished using Meal Companion, use the `bye` command to terminate the application.
-This will ensure your stored data is saved correctly for future access.

     ![startup2.png](images/startup2.png)
     <sub>Fig 2: Command to start using Meal Companion.</sub>

+6. When you are finished using Meal Companion, use the `bye` command to terminate the application.
+This will ensure your stored data is saved correctly for future access.
 7. To get started using Meal Companion, take a look at the [`add`](#add-ingredients) command to let the app know what ingredients you have available to you, then use the [`recipe possible`](#possible-recipes) command to figure out what recipes you can make!
 8. Alternatively, if you don't have any ingredients on hand but are interested in learning a new recipe, you can use the [`recipe all`](#all-recipes) command to browse through our recipe book and find a recipe you're interested in making, then use the [`recipe details`](#recipe-details) command to view how to make it.